james-c-ai/james-c-ai.github.io/README.md

 # dailypractice
-This is to help people with doing DNRS program
+To help people with doing the DNRS program
+Uses local browser storage to save inputs such as name, symptoms, behaviours and proclamation